exercism/java/exercises/practice/queen-attack/.approaches/introduction.md

 The problem boils down to checking three conditions:

-1. **Same Row**: If the queens are on the same row.
+1. **Same Row**: The queens are on the same row.
-2. **Same Column**: If the queens are on the same column.
+2. **Same Column**: The queens are on the same column.
-3. **Same Diagonal**: If the queens are on the same diagonal, i.e., the absolute difference between their row and column positions is equal.
+3. **Same Diagonal**: The queens are on the same diagonal, i.e., the absolute difference between their row and column positions is equal.

 ## Approach: Difference Comparison Approach